NikeshSitaula1/DELI-cious/README.md

 #### System.out.printf("   %d - %s%n", i + 1, breadOptions.get(i));
 #### }

 - A simple but a very effective code to me as I use this code a lot in my capstone.
-I used List breadOptions to print each items.
-This code loop goes through each index of the breadOptions list, starting from i = 0 and continuing as long as i is less than the size of the list (breadOptions.size()). i++: After each iteration, i increments by 1, moving to the next item in the list.
+I used List, in this example, breadOptions which to print each item.
+This code loop goes through each index of the breadOptions list, starting from i = 0 and continuing as long as variable i is less than the size of the list (breadOptions.size()). i++: After each iteration, i increments by 1, moving to the next item in the list.
 It then prints the option i + 1, so it does not start from 0, and gets the current index of i from the breadOptions list.

 ---